envy-project/envy/README.md

     - package: python3

 ### setup-steps:
 The list of steps required to take the base system with the system packages and install the rest of the dependencies.
-This is where you'd put actions like installing python depenendencies or seeding a database.
+This is where you'd put actions like installing python dependencies or seeding a database.

     name: <The human-readable name given for this build step>
     type: <Either script or remote>